DworkinLab/WingMachine_manual/HowToWingMachine.md

 - 'Your Name' – which you ought to know!
 - 'Species' – this will most likely be *melanogaster*, we usually shorted to 'mel'
 - 'Sex' – 'M' or 'F' if your images are all 1 sex, 'MF' if they are a mix
-- 'Scale' – expressed in mm/pixel and written using digits only (usually ~0.007)
+- 'Scale' – expressed in mm/pixel and written using digits only.

 Once the script runs, you will have a .asc file.
 This is plain text so that you can open it in any text editor to check that it is correctly formatted.
 The .tps is on the left, with the .asc on the right: